How to encourage employees to look after their eyes

 Like drivers, employees working outside are at risk of UV damage to their eyes, as well as debris from construction, gardening, and other physical jobs.
 Dust and debris can cause scratches on the cornea, causing lasting damage if not treated.
 Providing the correct Personal Protection Equipment (PPE) for their job in their welcome packages could reduce the chances of these incidents occurring.
 Encouraging regular shaded breaks and planning their workload to include these can give their eyes a break from the UV rays.

-So whatever the employee job role it really does make sense to encourage regular eye tests.
+So whatever the employee job role, encouraging regular eye tests matters.
 Not only can they pick up the need to wear glasses, they can also detect illnesses like Diabetes, high blood pressure, Hypertension and Tumours which can seriously impact an employee’s health and their ability to attend work.

 To discover how Benenden could support your business with our health and wellbeing services please call 0800 414 8179 or visit our Business Healthcare page.